FORUM

 • What transition roles are available at an overseas subsidiary?

 Samsung has many types of business units and operations overseas.
 The organization structure outside of Korea is segmented into local and regional offices.
 Local offices would have transition roles that are focused on sales while regional offices, which act as regional headquarters, would have opportunities centered on marketing and strategy.
-Additionally, Samsung has Venture Capital offices and R&D centers located in various parts of the North America, Europe, and Asia that also offer potential transition opportunities.
+Additionally, Samsung has Venture Capital offices and R&D centers located in various parts of North America, Europe, and Asia that also offer potential transition opportunities.